Community Infrastructure Levy

 - It is a building into which people normally go;

-- It is creating 1 or more new dwellings, even where the floorspace is less than 100 square metres;
+- It is creating 1 or more new dwellings, or an annex, even where the floorspace is less than 100 square metres;

 - If it involves the change of use of a building that has been unused for a period of time, it may be liable.